Carrier Distribution Policy

 1. No Redistribution of Carrier Flight Data

-No agent shall (a) provide access to, display or otherwise distribute, directly or indirectly, any of Carrier “Flight Data“ to any other party, including without limitation any “Metasearch Operator,” (b) receive any referral, web page click-through or link from any webpage of any Metasearch Operator in connection or associated with any search result on such webpage that is attributed to any Carrier product or service to any webpage used by agent, including, without limitation, any advertising link or other hyperlink, or (c) place or otherwise have any advertising link on any Metasearch Operator webpage in connection or associated with any search result on such webpage that is attributed to any Carrier product or service in such search result, in each case, without the prior written consent of the applicable Carrier or pursuant to a definitive written agreement in effect with such Carrier.
+No agent shall (a) provide access to, display or otherwise distribute, directly or indirectly, any of Carrier “Flight Data“ to any other party, including without limitation any “Metasearch Operator,” (b) receive any referral, web page click-through or link from any webpage of any Metasearch Operator in connection or associated with any search result on such webpage that is attributed to the Carrier product or service to any webpage used by agent, including, without limitation, any advertising link or other hyperlink, or (c) place or otherwise have any advertising link on any Metasearch Operator webpage in connection or associated with any search result on such webpage that is attributed to the Carrier product or service in such search result, in each case, without the prior written consent of the applicable Carrier or pursuant to a definitive written agreement in effect with the Carrier.

-In addition, each agent acknowledges and agrees that, as between the agent and a Carrier, the Carrier owns, controls and retains all right, title and interest in and to its Flight Data and all copyright, database and other intellectual property rights relating thereto.
+In addition, each agent acknowledges and agrees that, as between the agent and the Carrier, the Carrier owns, controls and retains all right, title and interest in and to its Flight Data and all copyright, database and other intellectual property rights relating thereto.

-Any publication or other communication of or relating to any Carrier product or service including without limitation any fare of a Carrier, shall at all times include all applicable taxes, airport charges, and all other levies, charges and fees that are unavoidable and foreseeable at the time of publication, whereby the taxes, airport charges, and other levies, charges, and fees (e.g., security or fuel charges) are to be specified and added to the applicable product or service.
+Any publication or other communication of or relating to the Carrier product or service including without limitation any fare of the Carrier, shall at all times include all applicable taxes, airport charges, and all other levies, charges and fees that are unavoidable and foreseeable at the time of publication, whereby the taxes, airport charges, and other levies, charges, and fees (e.g., security or fuel charges) are to be specified and added to the applicable product or service.
 Optional charges are to be clearly, transparently and unequivocally communicated at the start of each booking procedure or transaction and are to be presented to, and accepted by, the customer on an “opt-in” basis.

-All Carrier products and services, including fares, shall include the applicable terms and conditions stipulated by the applicable Carrier from time to time.
+All Carrier products and services, including fares, shall include the applicable terms and conditions stipulated by the Carrier from time to time.

 3. Compliance With Applicable Laws, Rules, and Regulations